-In addition, the REIT paid Dilawri \$1,800 as part of the purchase price with respect to the recoverable land transfer taxes associated with the acquisitions in respect of recoverable land transfer taxes associated with the acquisition that may become payable by Dilawri over the next 3 years.
+In addition, the REIT paid Dilawri \$1,800 as part of the purchase price of the Initial Properties with respect to the recoverable land transfer taxes associated with the acquisition that may become payable by Dilawri over the next 3 years.
 Subsequently, this amount was adjusted to \$896 and the remaining balance of \$904 was paid back to the REIT from Dilawri.